techeyeco/Write-Number-JavaScript/README.md

 | `useSingularEnding`    | Use singular form for numbers ending with 1.                                                           | `uk`              |
 | `useFewEnding`         | Use _few_ form for numbers ending with 2, 3 or 4.                                                      | `uk`              |
 | `avoidEndingRules`     | Plural form used instead of `useSingularEnding` and `useFewEnding`                                     | `uk`              |

-### Versioning
-Do your changes and submit a PR.
-If you've write access and want to bump the version, run `mversion [major|minor|patch] -m`.
-That'll bump both `bower.json` and `package.json`.

-## License
-This code is licensed under the MIT license for Pedro Tacla Yamada.
-For more information, please refer to the [LICENSE](/LICENSE) file.